Steveorevo/node-maker/README.md

 * nodemakerjs - A template for your node's JavaScript file, see [Creating Nodes - JavaScript File documentation](https://nodered.org/docs/creating-nodes/node-js).
 * runtimecode - An optional runtimecode template that can be used in lieu of nodemakerjs, to quickly implement the msg handler for your node.

-You can optionally copy the template nodes that you find above and wire them into your flow before the finish node to implement your node's custom behavior and functionality.
+To use these optional template nodes, copy the template node and wire them into your flow *after* the **use templts** node and *before* the **finish node** to implement your node's custom behavior and functionality.

+*Note: You must wire in the **use templts** node before the **template** nodes to use the templates.*

 If you omit them, Node Maker will use a default version of the template internally.
 Each of the templates cast to the msg object's properties of the same name (`msg.nodemakerhtml`, `msg.nodemakerjs`, and `runtimecode` respectively).
 Within each file, you will find various [mustache syntax](https://mustache.github.io/mustache.5.html) elements.
 These mustache elements are used to inject Node Maker's generated code and should be preserved.

 Lastly, Node Maker will write the files for your node into a folder within your node_modules folder of your running Node-RED instance.
 By default on Linux based operating systems the location would be: